How I Cut Search Latency from 17.77s to 988ms in Production

 ->orderBy('list_no')

 After the query improvements, caching provided another large win.
-Because search results are often repeated, I implemented Redis caching with different TTLs depending on complexity:
+Because search results are often repeated, I implemented Redis caching with different TTLs depending on complexity—single-card searches get a 24-hour cache since those results are more stable and most commonly repeated, while multi-card combination searches use a shorter 3-hour TTL because the result space is larger and less likely to be cached effectively for long.

 // Dynamic cache TTL based on search complexity